XION

 Blockchains are self contained networks that cannot directly access external data, such as asset prices or market trends from the web.
 This limitation makes oracles essential as they serve as a bridge between on-chain smart contracts and off-chain real world information.

 The Pyth Network is a decentralized oracle that provides real-time, high frequency price feeds for assets like cryptocurrencies, stocks, and commodities.
-This guide will walk you through integrating Pyth's price feed data into your smart contracts and also querying the data from a frontend dapp.
+This guide will walk you through integrating Pyth's price feed data into your smart contracts and also querying the data from a frontend app.

 Pyth Contracts